FurkanToprak/TwitchEngagementFarm/README.md

 ## Chatting
 https://dev.twitch.tv/docs/irc

+### Delay Mechanism
+- Set a random timer from `minDelay` seconds to `maxDelay` seconds.
+- After each chat made by another user in the channel, if the timer is finished, your bot fires a message in the channel chat.
+- The timer resets with another random duration

 ## Disclaimer
 This is for educational purposes ONLY.
 By downloading this code, you agree to not use this code for any malicious persons and to not abuse Twitch.tv or any other website using this code or its derivatives.
 Always follow Twitch.tv's Terms of Service and the law.